JulePralle/SDC_Term3_Project3_FunctionalSafety/README.md

 ## Introduction
-In this project functional safety documents will be to created.
+In this project functional safety documents ensure compliancy with ISO 26262 will be to created.
 These documents are simplified versions of what a functional safety manager would create as part of a safety case.
 A safety case is a collection of documents proving that a project has made a vehicle safer.

 ## The Files